enonic/old-xp-doc/doc/developer/projects/sample-lib.rst

 Sample library
 ==============

 In this example, we will create support for redirection of URLs.
-For this, we need a content-type, and a simple JavaScript.
+For this, we need a content-type, and a simple JavaScript file.

-The content-type, let's just call it url, defines the URLs that the code may redirect to, so in the ``content-types`` directory, add a new directory and name it ``url`` .
+The content-type, let's just call it url, defines the URLs that the code may redirect to.
+So in the ``content-types`` directory, add a new directory and name it ``url``.
 Then, in this directory, create the content type:

 .. literalinclude:: code/url.xml
    :language: xml